-Outcome selection bias is induced by preferential selection of units based on the outcome.
+\textbf{Outcome selection bias.} Outcome selection bias is induced by preferential selection of units based on the outcome.
 To illuminate the nature of this bias, consider the model of Figure \ref{fig:selection_bias_y}, in which $S \in \{0,1\}$ represents the selection mechanism: $S = 1$ means presence in the sample, and $S = 0$ means absence.
 Recall that $X$ represents the pre-treatment covariates, $Z$ represents a binary treatment, and $Y$ represents a binary outcome.

-Under the existence of such bias on $Y$, the ATE is in general unidentifiable, even if we assume that there are no unobserved confounders linking $Z$ and $Y$.
+Under the existence of such selection bias on $Y$, the ATE is in general not identifiable, even if we assume that there are no unobserved confounding between $Z$ and $Y$.
 Thus, we consider the main data $\OCal_1$ to be a dataset suffering from outcome selection bias, and the validation data $\OCal_2$ to be unbiased (e.g., obtained from small-scale randomized trials).